khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

 - As of the time of writing (2024.8.14), ome-zarr library's :code:`Writer` class has a `double computation issue <https://github.com/ome/ome-zarr-py/issues/392>`_.
-To temporary patch this for our use case, I've added a :code:`write_ome_zarr_image` function to write a dask array as an OME ZARR file.
+To temporary patch this for our use case, I've added a :code:`write_ome_zarr_image` function to write a dask array as an ome zarr file.
 This function also adds support for reading images stored as a **.zip** file.

 See the API page for cvpl_tools.ome_zarr.io.py for how to read and write OME